gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register an hoisted route

-Unlike a regular page, a hoisted page is added at the root of the router, outside of the boundaries of the host application's root layout.
+Unlike a regular page, a hoisted page is added at the root of the router, outside of the host application's root layout, root error boundary and even root authentication boundary.
 This means that a hoisted page has full control over its rendering.
+To mark a route as hoisted, provide a `host` property to the route options.

 ```tsx !#7
 import { Page } from "./Page.tsx";